collective-soundworks/collective-soundworks.github.io/tutorials/node-clients.md

 ```

 ::: info
-The [`node-web-audio-api`](https://github.com/ircam-ismm/node-web-audio-api) package is re-implementation of the Web Audio API specification to be used within Node.js written in the `Rust` language.
+The [`node-web-audio-api`](https://github.com/ircam-ismm/node-web-audio-api) package is the re-implementation of the Web Audio API specification to be used within Node.js written in the `Rust` language.
 The package is relatively recent and does not expose yet all the features, such as `AudioWorklet`, you would expect in Web browsers.
 However, it already offers interesting compatibility and descent performances which makes it usable in a (hopefully) quite large spectrum of projects.

-For those who might be interested in using the library directly a `Rust` project, see [web-audio-api-rs](https://github.com/orottier/web-audio-api-rs)
+For those who might be interested in using the library directly in a `Rust` project, see [web-audio-api-rs](https://github.com/orottier/web-audio-api-rs)
 :::

 Then let's create our second client: